Textualize/textual/docs/guide/CSS.md

 }
 ```

-The `#dialog Button` selector matches all buttons that are below the widget with an id of "dialog".
+The `#dialog Button` selector matches all buttons that are below the widget with an ID of "dialog".
 No other buttons will be matched.

-As with all selectors you can combine as many as you wish.
+As with all selectors, you can combine as many as you wish.
 The following will match a `Button` that is under a `Horizontal` widget _and_ under a widget with an id of `"dialog"`:

 ```css
 #dialog Horizontal Button {